(Corrects spelling of Dr. Barbara Toffler’s middle name in paragraph 11 to Ley from Lay)

 NEW YORK, Aug 3 (Reuters) - A global consulting company that rose from the ashes of the destroyed accounting firm Arthur Andersen is now facing a scandal of its own.

 The chief financial officer and chief accounting officer are also departing.

-The company also said it was investigating its allocation of chargeable hours in response to an inquiry by the U.S.
+The company also said it was investigating its allocation of chargeable hours in response to an inquiry by the U.S. Securities and Exchange Commission.